-If the “drip, drip, drip” sound is a familiar nightmare keeping you up at night, it’s high time to fix it.
-The trickle noise will not only ring in your ears, but most certainly drive you crazy whilst burning a water-rate bill through your pocket.
+If the incessant drip, drip, drip is a familiar nightmare keeping you up at all hours, then it is about time to get it fixed.
+The trickling noise will not only ring in your ears, but most certainly drive you crazy whilst burning a water-rate bill through your pocket.

-Fixing a dripping shower head is a quick home maintenance task.
-Yet, to find the source of the problem is 70% of the job.
+Fixing a dripping shower head is relatively a quick home maintenance task.
+On the otherhand, finding the source of the problem is 80% of the job.
 The actual fix should not take no longer than 10 minutes.
-Hopefully equipped with our self-help guide and a little bit of common sense, you will fix it in no time.
+Hopefully equipped with our self-help guide and a little bit of common sense, you will get the job conquered.

 - * A mixture of issues in the shower and the other features.